operator-playground-io/elastic-cloud-operator/cover.md

 ### Elastic Cloud Operator Architectural Flow

-Elastic cloud operator is used to create instances and with help of kibana we can access elastic cloud.
+Elastic cloud operator is used to create instances and with help of Kibana we can access elastic cloud.
 These instances will be used by external applications

 ![](_images/eck_arch.png)